Barnsley Libraries provides a wide range of services for children, young people and families in our branches across the borough.

 All of our libraries have books for children, from board books for babies through to graphic novels and teenage fiction.
 We also have children's titles available to download from our eBooks and eAudio website.

 If you’re under the age of 16 you’ll need a guarantor to sign for you.
 This can be a parent or guardian.
 For young people aged 14 and 15 the guarantor may be another adult who is prepared to accept responsibility for losses and fines.

 We have a variety of events and activities for you to take part in.
 These include children's reading groups, Lego clubs and holiday craft sessions.
 Most are free, but you may need to book as they're really popular and places fill up quickly.

 We have a good range of books about parenting, from pregnancy through to child health and education available in all of our libraries.

 It’s never too early to start reading with your child.
 Your baby or young child can join the library online or in any branch.
 You can also join at the Registry Office when you are registering your child’s birth certificate.

 We have a good selection of picture and board books in all of our libraries.
 There is also a wide variety of activities for you and your young children to come along to.
-We have regular Story and Rhyme groups for babies and toddlers at most of our libraries and there are Tiny Tots welcome sessions at the Central Library for new parents.
+We have regular Story and Rhyme groups for babies and toddlers at most of our libraries and there are Tiny Tots welcome sessions for new parents.

 5 years to teens